PaxInstruments/t400-electronics/documentation/manual.md

 ### Alice makes coffee
 Alice likes to make coffee in her French press.
 She used to bring water to a boil and wait a few minutes as it cooled.
 However, she could not determine if the water was at her ideal brewing temperature of 93°C. In addition to the temperature uncertainty, this wasted extra time and energy needlesly heating the water beyong 93°C and waiting for it to cool.
 Now the uses the Pax Instruments T4-DataLogger to monitor her water temperature to achieve her ideal brewnig temperature of 93°C.

 Alice Removes here Pax Instruments DL-T4 and stainelss steel temperature probe from the kitchen drawer.
 She turns on the unit and is presented with the screen below.
+NOTE: The "NoTC" in this graphic need to be changed to "----".

 ![Primary Screenshot](screenshot-notc-big.png?raw=true)

 She then plugs her temperature probe connector into the DL-T4 and places the stainless steel probe into the room temperature water.
 Her screen appears below.
+NOTE: The "NoTC" in this graphic need to be changed to "----".

 ![Primary Screenshot](screenshot-onetc-coffee-big.png?raw=true)

 Once the water reaches 93°C Alice removees it from the heat and begins brewing her coffee.
 Victory for Alice!

 ### Bob boils water
 Bob wants to boil water, so we does it.
 After some time the water reaches a boil.
 Victory!
+NOTE: The "NoTC" in this graphic need to be changed to "----".

 ![Primary Screenshot](screenshot-onetc-boiling-big.png?raw=true)